andre-geldenhuis/Latex-Short/motivation.md

     - OR you can get really involved in styles and formatting control -- there are many fancy things you can do!
 - It handles large documents very well (and you don't have to typeset the whole thing every time)

-## Common complaints about LaTeX and why they're wrong
+## Common complaints about LaTeX
+### (and why they're wrong)

 - You have to learn how to code
     - Not really.
 There are a few commands that you have to use, but they're more like keyboard shortcuts (e.g. ctrl+B for bold) than proper coding
 - There's a steep learning curve
-    - Word also has a steep learning curve for anything more than the basics!
+    - Word also has a steep learning curve for anything more than the basics
-    - The pay off is definitely worth it.
+    - The pay off is definitely worth it!